divo/divo.github.io/blog_ideas.md

 SEO How to
     A comprehensive step by step guide to getting started in SEO.
 Take the guides from Semrush, Reddit, Ahrefs etc and write up a checklist of tasks to do where each bullet point is explained in detail.

+How to build a watch.
+I could try and sell a kit on the back of it.